Poodle: Work and sport

 Poodles were originally bred for waterfowl hunting.
 Despite this history, they are currently classified as companion dogs by the FCI.
 Since the late 1980s, some breeders in the United States and Canada have been selecting for dogs with drive for birds in order to revive the breed for hunting, with some success.
 Poodles are highly trainable dogs that typically excel in obedience training.
 Historically, they were a popular circus dog.
 In addition to hunt tests, they do well in agility and rally.
 They are among the most popular service dog breeds.

 Poodles have been used as working dogs in the military since at least the 17th century, most likely because of their highly intelligent, trainable nature.
 Their background as a hunting dog makes them suitable to battlefields, and they can be trained to ignore gunfire.
 During the English Civil War, Prince Rupert of the Rhine had a famous hunting Poodle who would ride into battle with his master on horseback.
 Napoleon Bonaparte wrote in his memoirs about the faithfulness of a grenadier's pet Poodle who stayed with the body of his master at the Battle of Marengo.

+Cultural references

+The perceived passive and obedient nature of the breed has led to use in politics of "poodle" as a political pejorative to assert the sycophancy of a politician who obediently or passively follows the lead of others.
+It is considered to be equivalent to lackey.
+The term was used as a label to criticise British Prime Ministers who are perceived to be too close to the United States.
+During the 2000s, it was used against Tony Blair with regard to his close relationship with George W. Bush and the involvement of the United Kingdom in the Iraq War.
+The singer George Michael used it in his song "Shoot the Dog" in July 2002, the video of which showed Blair as the "poodle" on the lawn of the White House.
+Romanian-Israeli politician Colette Avital unsuccessfully tried to have the term's use banned from the Knesset in June 2001.
+By extension, the phrase "attack poodle" has been used to denote a particularly vociferous but servile defender of a given political leader, party, or faction.
+It gained popular currency in 2002 when Paul Marsden a member of the British Parliament who ran afoul of the Labour party Chief Whip Hilary Armstrong charged that Prime Minister Tony Blair was setting out "one of his attack poodles" to bring him or her into line.
+The term was further popularised by the American culture critic James Wolcott in his 2004 book, Attack Poodles and Other Media Mutants.